ImplFerris/pico-pico/src/adc/index.md

 You may recall from the earlier chapter on PWM that we explored how a digital system can create an analog-like output by rapidly switching a pin on and off.
 ADC does the opposite.
 It allows the microcontroller to read and understand analog inputs from the real world.
 Together, peripherals like PWM and ADC allow embedded systems to both sense their environment and control it.

 Consider a simple example: a temperature monitoring system.
-A temperature sensor outputs a voltage that changes with temperature, for example 0 V at 0°C and 3.3 V at 100°C. Without an ADC, this smooth voltage signal would be meaningless to the microcontroller.
+A temperature sensor outputs a voltage that changes with temperature, for example 0 V at 0 °C and 3.3 V at 100 °C. Without an ADC, this smooth voltage signal would be meaningless to the microcontroller.
 The ADC samples the voltage at regular intervals and converts each sample into a digital value.
 Your code can then read that value, interpret it as a temperature, and respond accordingly.

 <img style="display: block; margin: auto;" alt="pico2" src="./images/adc.jpg"/>